 - Super Metroid 14% TAS gained higher priority;

-- Saturn started working on it as well, and it was unlikely that I could keep his pace of production up and still deliver unexpected results (in any case, it would be wiser to analyze a complete movie once it's done to avoid making the same mistakes in planning and/or execution, if some new details will be uncovered in the process);
+- Saturn resumed working on it as well, and it was unlikely that I could keep his pace of production up and still deliver unexpected results (in any case, it would be wiser to analyze a complete movie once it's done to avoid making the same mistakes in planning and/or execution, if some new details would be uncovered in the process);

-- The WIP I produced had to be redone, anyway, since I made several seconds worth of mistakes over the span of my v1 WIP, and it turned out that v2 wasn't fully optimal, either.
+- The WIP I produced had to be redone, anyway, since I had made several seconds' worth of mistakes over the span of my v1 WIP, and it turned out that v2 wasn't fully optimal, either.
 The new version would be made on Snes9x 1.5 due to superior emulation.

 Drewseph's beta-TAS made on SMR version 2.0 (somewhat outdated route-wise) can be found